coglab-ioe/Multitouch_exp/README.md

    * two textareas --> one textarea
    * timeout 2s --> 0.5s
    * distance --> round up at the 4th floating points
+   * Date Time or Name input for distinction.

 ## left
   * Audio